 The benefits of using ‘Read More’ links/buttons in blog posts include:

-- Improving the user experience by providing readers with a preview of the content and allowing them to choose whether to read the full post or not.
+- Improving the user experience by providing readers with a preview of the content and allowing them to choose whether to read the full post.

 - Reducing page load times and improving website performance.